pandemonium/marmelade/README.md

         render_the_thing x y z

     Option module
-        T a coproduct The of a | Nil
+        T ::= forall a.
+The of a | Nil

-        make x = The x
+        make = lambda x.
+The x

-        map f self =
+        map = lambda f self.
           deconstruct self into
+            The x -> f x | Nil -> Nil

+        map2 = lambda f self.
+          deconstruct self into The x -> f x | Nil -> Nil

+        map3 = lambda f self.
+          deconstruct self into
             The x -> f x
             Nil   -> Nil

-        bind f =
-            function The x -> f x | Nil -> Nil
+        bind f =                                // I like this syntax, but I would like to get function The x -> f x | Nil -> Nil  // away from the function keyword

     width =